reiz/nginx_proxy/README.md

 ## ngx\_http\_proxy\_connect\_module

-Nginx is can be configured for forwarding proxying.
+Nginx can be configured for forwarding proxying.
 Unfortunately, that doesn't work very well with HTTPS connections.
 As soon the user is calling a URL via https, Nginx will throw errors.
 There is a [StackOverflow issue](https://superuser.com/questions/604352/nginx-as-forward-proxy-for-https)